 - 28.1.
 If the Barbour County Schools does not comply during the period of time set under Section 126-94-27.10.2, the Secretary may, in accordance with part E of the General Education Provisions Act: - 28.1.1.
-Withhold further payments under any applicable program; - 28.1.2.
-Issue a complaint to compel compliance through a cease and desist order; or - 28.1.3.
-Terminate eligibility to receive funding under any applicable program. - 28.2.
-If, after an investigation, the Secretary finds that Barbour County Schools has complied voluntarily with the Act or this part, the Secretary provides the complainant and Barbour County Schools written notice of the decision and the basis for the decision.
+Withhold further payments under any applicable program;

+28.1.2.
+Issue a complaint to compel compliance through a cease and desist order; or with the Act or this part, the Secretary provides the complainant and Barbour County Schools written notice of the decision and the basis for the decision.